Nicolas-Paiva/my-swe-diary/README.md

 ## Dec 18th, 2023:

 I have decided to start practicing with some projects rather than just watching tutorials (for the front-end) so I am using HTML and CSS to create some static pages, as for the back-end, I am going to watch a tutorial to learn Java, which will be my choice for the backend

+## Dec 21th, 2023:

+I have started learning Java for real now, and it looks super cool!
+I cannot wait to have a good grasp of the basics in order to start creating my first real programs!